A Digital Nomad Guide to Puerto Escondido

 A great way to look for jobs in Puerto Escondido is to look into volunteering in exchange for room and board.
 This is actually quite a common setup here.
 Sites like Worldpackers and Workaway charge a small fee to join and have an abundance of working opportunities in this vein.
 Just find a project that looks interesting and message the host.
 Some are for painting murals, some for bartending, and some for language exchange or even social media.

 Some hostels here have a rotating program like this, and you can just email them directly asking if there are any openings.
-Casa Losodeli is well known as one that many digital nomads have enjoyed.
-Working in Mexico, it really helps to be fluent in Spanish, or close to it.
+Casa Losodeli is well known as one that many remote workers have enjoyed.
+Working as a Digital Nomad in Mexico, it really helps to be fluent in Spanish, or close to it.
 It can be difficult to find work as a non-national, so it’s best to come with an online job and set up to work remotely from here.

 If you have a skill to share, it may be possible to get some classes going for cash.
 If you’re a proficient surfer then even better, odds are you’ll be able to teach.
 Join a company that’s already up and running or self advertise and freelance some classes all on your own.
 Utilize the community here and ask around to see if anyone is in need of help.
 Ask local cafes and hostels if you can post some flyers offering skills like music lessons or massage therapy.
 It’s always good to be aware of not taking away positions from locals in the community.